-We know most of the restrictions have eased in the UK, but there might still be restrictions in other countries so be sure to check out their rules before travelling.
+We know that there are no restrictions on travelling in the UK, but there might still be restrictions in other countries so be sure to check out their rules before travelling.

 With flights available over the October half term dates for £50 per adult, Glasgow is on the more expensive side of UK getaways, but the city definitely justifies the few extra pounds to get there.